Connect with others who understand.

 It’s tempting to close yourself off during times of intense stress, but maintaining social connections is important to treating any illness.
 Let your friends and family know what’s going on so they can support you.
 It’s normal to feel like no one will understand, and some of your relationships may change, but most people will want to be there for you in whatever ways they can.

-Journal
+Keep a Journal

 Journaling can help with managing the emotional response to a lung cancer diagnosis and treatment.
-The simple act of putting your emotions into words on paper (or a screen) can reduce stress, manage anxiety, and cope with depression.
+The simple act of putting your emotions into words on paper (or a screen) can help you reduce stress, manage anxiety, and cope with depression.
 It can also help you assess priorities and track your physical and emotional symptoms.
 Try to journal for a few minutes every day.
 Make it easy to do, with pens you love or a cozy nook for your laptop.

 Find a Support Group

 Your cancer treatment center may have support groups you can join.
 Conversations with people going through the same things you are can ease the burden of a stressful experience.
-While support groups are traditionally in-person experiences, in the era of COVID-19 online options are more widely available.
+While support groups are traditionally in-person experiences, in the era of COVID-19, online options are more widely available.
 The American Lung Association and the American Cancer Society offer information about support groups for people with lung cancer.
 You can also lean on MyLungCancerTeam members for support.

 Consider Therapy